Peach Payouts now supports float management

 1. Open Peach Payouts account

-2. Fund your Payouts account (Or you can choose to make a transfer with the batch number as reference, each time you want to make split payments)
+2. Fund your Payouts account (Or you can choose to make a transfer to our PayOuts account with the batch number as reference, each time you want to make split payments, for example PEA001 float )

 3. Submit batches via API or CSV - your Payouts account balance will be deducted